ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Methodology

-while every virtual channel in Fig. \ref{virtual_array} (blue) is sampled with $N=100$ points over one sampling period. $a[t]$ denotes the amplitude, $f_c[t]$ the time-dependent frequency, and $c = 0,1,2,\ldots,399$ the channel index.
-Hence, a single data sample consists of 400 complex-valued IQ signals.
+while every virtual channel in Fig.~\ref{virtual_array} (blue) is sampled with $N=100$ points over one sampling period. $a[t]$ denotes the amplitude, $f_c[t]$ the time-dependent frequency, and $c = 0,1,2,\ldots,399$ the channel index.
+Hence, a single data sample consists of 400 arrays of complex-valued IQ signals.
 The mathematical dimension of a data sample is given by

 where $Rx \cdot Tx=400$ and $N=100$.
-To refine the range-specific features of this signal collection, Fourier transform is applied, generating the complex range profile of the FMCW radar IQ signal.
-Applied as a Fast Fourier Transform (FFT), the one-dimensional Discrete Fourier transform is given by
+The IQ signal serves as the fundamental input to the overall model architecture.
+To refine the range-specific features of this signal collection, a Fourier transform is applied, generating the complex-valued range profile of the FMCW radar IQ signal.
+Applied as a Fast Fourier Transform (FFT), the Discrete Fourier Transform (DFT) is given by

-with $N=100$ range bins.
+with $N=100$.
 For deep learning models such as CNNs, the range profile provides richer and more discriminative features than the raw time-domain IQ signal, as shown in \cite{smcnet}.
-The schematic setup used for data collection is depicted in Fig. \ref{setup}, where the distance from sensor to box is around 50 cm.
-The real setup can be seen in Fig. \ref{real-setup}
+The schematic setup used for data collection is depicted in Fig.~\ref{setup}, where the distance from sensor to box is around 50 cm.
+The real setup can be seen in Fig.~\ref{real-setup}.

 The box with the occluded object is placed underneath the mmWave sensor and the sample is taken from this position.
 Due to the penetration capability of mmWave radar, the reflected signal carries information about the object inside the box.